Users - Help me communicate to the sales team what marketing initiatives each account has seen to customize outreach.

 After discussing the problem space from the business perspective, we set out to discover our customers’ pain points.
 First, we worked with our customer-facing teams to identify customers that would be a good fit for the outcome of this project.
 The first round of interviewees were positive and it was clear that marketers wanted these tools to help drive alignment with sales.

-While conducting these interviews I also brushed up on current best practices for graph design.
-I found lots of tips and tricks, but the most important piece of advice was to design with data.
-The form and shape of the data influences the design at its core - and without having data to work from, you risk future re-work as you refine and increase the fidelity.
+While conducting these interviews, I also brushed up on current best practices for graph design.
+I found a lot of tips and tricks, but the most important piece of advice was to design with data.
+The form and shape of data influences design at its core; without having data to work from, you risk future re-work as you refine and increase the fidelity.